cbalkig/Turkish-NLP-SQuAD-Repo/README.md

 [Google Drive Link](https://drive.google.com/drive/folders/1hiuOraLnXopBATK59aed_QGxGtZQ5XyI?usp=sharing)

-This data set is generated for the following paper:
+This data set is generated for the research of the following paper:

 > A Turkish Question Answering System Based on Deep Learning Neural Networks